 There were others here before me.
 Some people who still work Cook Strait, or if they're smart, make Cook Strait work for them.
 This film is about a few of those people.
 Some people — who like me — chose to live here, and some people who were chosen by it.
 And still some, who never made it in back home ...– Sam Hunt

 South Star Films

-Catching the Tide is available to buy on DVD from Costa Botes' website.
+Available to buy on DVD here, from Costa Botes' website